 The Trust forms part of the Used Fuel Segregated Fund set up by OPG under the ONFA.
 The target rate of return as established by the SIPP for the Used Fuel Segregated Fund is a total annual real return of 3.25 percent, which equals the rate of change in the Ontario Consumer Price Index plus 3.25 percent compounded annually, after expenses.
-In 2021, the actual rate of return of the Trust was a loss of 0.5 percent (2020 - gain of 11.8 percent), after expenses.
+In 2022, the actual rate of return of the Trust was a loss of 13.4 percent (2021 - loss of 0.5 percent), after expenses.